agarwalmaanvik/Fintex/README.md

 This repository contains a production-grade algorithmic trading system for **IRCON International** (IRCON.NS).
 The system uses a machine learning ensemble to predict directional price movements over a 5-day horizon and executes a volatility-adjusted strategy with strict risk controls.

 ## Repository Contents
-- `finstreet_strategy.ipynb`: The primary Jupyter Notebook containing the data pipeline, model training, and backtesting.
+- `notebook.ipynb`: The primary Jupyter Notebook containing the data pipeline, model training, and backtesting.
 - `trade_journal.csv`: An automated audit log of every trade simulated during the backtest.
 - `ircon.csv`: The primary dataset utilized (Nov-Dec 2025).